pdjr-signalk/pdjr-skplugin-devantech/README.md

 ### Device definitions

-A *devices* array property can be included at the top-level of the plugin configuration to add relay device definitions to those which are pre-defined in the plugin or to override the existing 'DS' definition.
-Each item in the 'devices' array is a *device* definition object which describes the physical and interfacing characteristics of a supported relay device.
+Each *device* entry in the *devices* array defines the characteristics of a DS-series device.

-The plugin includes this device definition suitable for DS-series relay
-modules:
+The plugin includes the following definition of a device called 'DS' that provides a configuration which will work for all devices in the DS range, most-likely at the expense of bloating the Signal K data store with 40 switchbank channel paths.
 ```
 {
   "id": "DS",
+  "relays": 32,
+  "switches": 8,
   "channels": [
     {
       "address": 0,